dd86k/fwod/README.md

 Reason I'm doing this is to expand my knowledge about C# even further and learn more profoundly about game development.
 (In a way.
 Next might be with Unity)

+It's a personal project, so no rushing here.

 You can always send me an [email](mailto:devddstuff@gmail.com) or open a ticket.
 (I won't bite!)

 ### Notes